revbayes/revbayes.github.io/tutorials/ctmc/index.md

 The tree topology and branch lengths are stochastic nodes in our phylogenetic model.
 In Figure {% ref jc_graphical_model %}, the tree topology is denoted $\Psi$ and the length of the branch leading to node $i$ is $bl_i$.

 We will assume that all possible labeled, unrooted tree topologies have equal probability.
 This is the `dnUniformTopology()` distribution in RevBayes.
-Note that in RevBayes it is advisable to specify the outgroup for your study system if you use an unrooted tree prior, whereas other software, *e.g.,* MrBayes uses the first taxon in the data matrix file as the outgroup.
+Note that in RevBayes it is advisable to specify the outgroup for your study system if you use an unrooted tree prior, whereas other software, *e.g.*,  MrBayes uses the first taxon in the data matrix file as the outgroup.
 Specify the `topology` stochastic node by passing in the tip labels `names` to the `dnUniformTopology()` distribution:

 ```
 out_group = clade("Galeopterus_variegatus")